JakinCS/SpanishDex/README.md

    - (**See More Details in Section Below**)

-### Spaced Learning Algorithm
+### Spaced Repetition Algorithm
-This application uses a spaced learning algorithm to determine when a word is considered "weak" or, in other words, needs to be practiced.
+This application uses a spaced repetition algorithm to determine when a word is considered "weak" or, in other words, needs to be practiced.
 When a user is practicing flashcards, SpanishDex asks the user, on a scale from 1 to 5, how well they did in guessing the definition of the word.
 SpanishDex uses this information to determine when the word should be practiced again.
 </br></br>
 Other factors used to determine this include: